bnmoch3/blog/_posts/2024-06-11-leanstore.md

 table and FIFO queue.
 Also, instead of burdening worker threads with the task of cooling and evicting pages, the current iteration has background Page Provider threads that carry out the cooling and eviction.
 I'm curious though: if Leanstore still allows for cool pages that are still in-memory to transition back to hot upon a hit and if so, how foreground worker threads that 'reheat' a page coordinate with the background page provider threads that might evict that same page.
 This is probably one of those details that you have to read in the actual code since there's only so much detail that can be included in the paper.

 ## Synchronization

-Wrt page specific synchronization, Leanstore uses optimistic latches: each page has a counter: writers increment the counter before beginning modifications and readers "can proceed without acquiring any latches, but validate their reads using the version counters instead (similar to optimistic concurrency control)" [1].
+With regards to page specific synchronization, Leanstore uses optimistic
+latches: each page has a counter: writers increment the counter before beginning modifications and readers "can proceed without acquiring any latches, but validate their reads using the version counters instead (similar to optimistic concurrency control)" [1].

 What of the case where one thread is reading a page and another thread wants to evict or delete the page (optimistic locks don't block such threads).
 To begin